mdn/content/files/en-us/web/html/element/input/search/index.md

 ## Additional attributes

-In addition to the attributes that operate on all {{HTMLElement("input")}} elements regardless of their type, search field inputs support the following attributes.
+In addition to the [global attributes](/en-US/docs/Web/HTML/Global_attributes) and the attributes that operate on all {{HTMLElement("input")}} elements regardless of their type, search field inputs support the following attributes.

 ### list